Linux TPM PCR Registry

 πŸ” Linux TPM PCR Registry πŸ—’οΈ #

 TPM PCRs are a scarce resource, there are only 24 of them in typical standards compliant TPMs.
-According to the TCG PC Client Specific Platform Firmware Profile Specification | Trusted Computing Group PCRs 8…15 are for the OS to make use of.
-In this document we intend to document for Linux platforms which component is using which PCR in order to minimize conflicts.
+According to the TCG PC Client Specific Platform Firmware Profile Specification | Trusted Computing Group the OS can make use of PCRs 8…15.
+This document lists which component is using which PCR on a Linux platform in order to minimize conflicts.

 This document is informational in nature: it just describes what is, it is not intended to formally declare β€œownership” of a specific PCR, but simply is supposed to reflect which PCR assignments are common in the Linux ecosystems.
 That said, co-opting PCR usage will likely create problems down the line, in particular if measurement logs are maintained separately.
 (To be more explicit: on systemd systems the warranty is voided if you write to the PCRs it also uses, as per the list below.)